CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 ## Creating new endpoints
 1. Install the **tb client** for classic tinybird
     - 1.1.
-Create a new virtual environment for pip `python3 -m venv venv`
+Create a new virtual environment for pip `python3 -m venv .venv`
     - 1.2.
 Source the venv `source .venv/bin/activate`
     - 1.3.
 In this folder run `pip install -r requirements.txt`
     - 1.4 Check installation `tb --version` The version should be 5.x.x